 In order to better fulfill the quality requirements of 3D printed serial metal parts, FIT Additive Manufacturing Group now relies on the technological synergy of additive manufacturing and material-specific High-Pressure Heat Treatment (HPHT).
 For this purpose, the German AM specialists invested in the latest HIP (High Isostatic Pressing) machine by Swedish manufacturer Quintus Technologies.
 HPHT services are expected to lead to a significantly higher part density and better overall quality and will be available by FIT as of September 2019.

 "We have evaluated the requirements of 250 international industrial customers for five years, and HIP turned out as an answer to many quality issues.
 The results that can be achieved by combining AM and HPHT are highly encouraging.
-Its beyond all question that our customers will benefit strongly by this partnership.
+It's beyond all question that our customers will benefit strongly from this partnership.
 I even think that all additive serial manufacturing will experience a big boost when integrating HPHT as a post-processing service", said Carl Fruth, CEO FIT AG.

 Jan Söderström, CEO at Quintus Technologies, also welcomes the cooperation with FIT as a ground-breaking step: "We have high expectations in the industrialization of HPHT post-processing by leading AM specialist FIT Additive Manufacturing Group.
 The overall optimization of process parameters and material-specific heat treatment parameters in an in-line, lean-process production will lead to a new high-quality benchmark while reducing costs."
 FIT and Quintus Technologies have also entered into a marketing agreement that reflects the commitment of both companies to work closely together to spread the use of the HPHT process.